mtumilowicz/hibernate-lazy-initialization-exception/README.md

 # hibernate-lazy-initialization-exception
-The main goal of this project is to show typical problem with lazy fetching - `LazyInitializationException`.
+The main goal of this project is to show typical problems with lazy fetching - `LazyInitializationException`.

 _Reference_: http://docs.jboss.org/hibernate/orm/5.3/userguide/html_single/Hibernate_User_Guide.html